-Aura Shaffer is the Operations Coordinator at Wela Strategies.
+Aura Shaffer is the Director of Operations at Wela Strategies.
 She manages the day-to-day operations of the firm, and assists in client relations.
 She oversees billing, operations, and compliance reviews.

 Aura graduated from Kennesaw State University with a bachelor’s degree in International Affairs.
 She was born in Bogota, Colombia and was raised in Suwanee, Georgia.
 In her free time she enjoys traveling with her husband, West, hiking with her dogs Maverick and Mattis, Georgia Football and spending time with friends and family.